Ground-Collective/.github/README.md

-# .github
+# .Ground Collective

-The collective overview.
+We make simulations and visualisations.